 3. How does diabetes affect ketones?

 Medical conditions such as diabetes can also result in excess production of ketones.
-This occurs due to the body’s inability to produce insulin—a hormone that helps the body burn glucose for fuel.11
+This occurs due to your body’s inability to produce insulin—a hormone that helps your body burn glucose for fuel.11

-After eating, the level of glucose in the blood rises.
-In a person without diabetes, the pancreas releases insulin.
-The insulin helps the liver and muscles store extra glucose.
-This, in turn, lowers the level of glucose in the bloodstream.
+After eating, the level of glucose in your blood rises.
+If you do not have diabetes, your pancreas releases insulin.
+The insulin helps your liver and muscles store extra glucose.
+This, in turn, lowers the level of glucose in your bloodstream.

-As a result, the body can’t use glucose for energy.
+As a result, your body cannot use glucose for energy.
 Instead, it must burn protein and fat stores.
 This results in two things happening:

-- Glucose builds up in the bloodstream, leading to dangerously high blood sugar levels, and
+- Glucose builds up in your bloodstream, leading to dangerously high blood sugar levels, and

-- The liver produces too many ketones for the body to fully eliminate, which can lead to a potentially life-threatening condition known as diabetic ketoacidosis (“DKA”).13
+- The liver produces too many ketones for your body to fully eliminate, which can lead to a potentially life-threatening condition known as diabetic ketoacidosis (“DKA”).13

 3.1.
 Diabetic ketoacidosis (“DKA”)

-When ketone levels in the blood get too high, it can produce a serious condition known as “diabetic ketoacidosis” (“DKA”).
-Drivers experiencing DKA are especially prone to wrongful arrest for DUI as the symptoms of DKA can resemble those of alcohol impairment.
+When ketone levels in your blood get too high, it can produce a serious condition known as “diabetic ketoacidosis” (“DKA”).
+If you are experiencing DKA, you are especially prone to wrongful arrest for DUI as the symptoms of DKA can resemble those of alcohol impairment.

 Common DKA symptoms can include: